Integrate Gtwy with GitHub to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 Action is the task that follows automatically within your Gtwy integrations.

-Sends a message to the selected AI agent and returns its reply.
+Send a message to an AI agent and receive its reply.

 Learn how viaSocket automates GitHub workflows—from real-time change alerts and automated code reviews to feature requests, support tickets, and calendar syncing, with integrations across Slack, Trello, Google Sheets, and more.